Dontknow09/Dontknow09/README.md

 Throughout my journey, contributing to open-source projects 🔧 has been one of my favorite activities.
 I'm always on the lookout for creative, like-minded developers and gamers 🎮 who share my enthusiasm for innovation and building something amazing

 You can find me here on GitHub 👋, where I love to explore, learn, and collaborate.
 I also run a [Discord server 🎮 (currently, invites are paused)](https://discord.gg/QKQp88bPGb), but feel free to DM me at [@dontknow09](https://discord.com/users/1002938933975465984).
-Plus, check out [my website 🌐](https://dontknow09.github.io) to learn more about my work and interests.
+Plus, check out [my website 🌐 (still under construction 🏗️)](https://dontknow09.github.io) to learn more about my work and interests.

 ### Projects I've Contributed To 🛠️
 I’ve had the joy of contributing to some fantastic projects, including: